d13co/docs.voi.green/src/rate.md

 ## Rate formula

-The formula used to calculate the rate of dVOI to VOI is:
+The formula used to calculate the rate of dVOI to VOI is: m
 \\[\frac{Circulating\ dVOI}{Withdrawable\ VOI}\\]

 Where:

-- "Circulating dVOI" is the amount of vested and unvested dVOI that has been minted.
+- "Circulating dVOI" is the total amount of minted dVOI (both vested and unvested.)
 - "Withdrawable VOI" is the VOI held in the contract that is redeemable to users via burning.
-It comprises of user VOI deposits, and the rewards distributed to the contract (minus the reward fees that the protocol takes.)
+It comprises of user VOI deposits, and the rewards distributed to the contract (minus the fees that the protocol subtracts from each rewards distribution.)

 ## Mint rate formula